droonga/droonga.org/tutorial/index.md

     $ fluent-cat starbucks.message < stores.jsons

-Now a Droonga engine for searching starbucks stores database is ready.
+Now a Droonga engine for searching Starbucks stores database is ready.
 Next, setup a protocol adapter for clients to accept search requests using popular protocols.